The Grey Modifier

 Rabicano: More Confusion with Roan

 Pictured below (left) is Colorful Tour winning the 2003 Essex Stakes.
 He is a chestnut rabicano, a pattern that is often confused with true dark-headed roan.
-The rabicano gene, however, is entirely seperate from the roan gene, though it does create a pattern of white hairs that is similar to roan.
+The specific mechanism behind rabicano is unknown, but given that roan, sabino, and white spotting (formerly dominant white)---all three are patterns of white that can manifest as white ticking---are all located on KIT, it seems likely that rabicano is related in some fashion.
+There is some thought that it may be an expression of sabino.
 It is usually manifested as a sprinkling of white hairs radiating out from the horses flank.
-Rabicanos also have a white-topped tail, known as a coon tail or skunk tail.
-Other notable rabicano TBs are Cox's Ridge, his dam Our Martha, and Carrier Pigeon.
-There is some thought that rabicano may be tied to the sabino gene.
+Some horses have ticking all the way across their barrel and flanks.
+Rabicanos also usually have a white-topped tail, known as a coon tail or skunk tail.

 Colorful Tour, exhibiting the rabicano pattern.
 Note the white hairs on his flank and the top of his tail.